 As you can see, those are a bit more complicated than regular interactive apps.
 Most of such apps require at least simple training to operate.
-If you ask “how much does it cost to build an app” meaning CAD applications, they are way more expensive than the previous ones as they consist of many more interfaces and a lot of logic in core features, like creating 3D models, editing photos and similar.
+If you ask “how much does it cost to build an app” meaning CAD applications, they are way more expensive than the previous ones as they consist of many more interfaces and a lot of logic in core features, like creating 3D models, and editing photos and similar.
 The price tag for such an app is usually high and significantly depends on the core features’ complexity.

 Virtual Reality Apps

 Virtual reality apps are probably the most promising type, but are still undeveloped from a hardware point of view.
 We all know about VR.
 The hype started when Google released Cardboard and turned every mobile phone into a simple headset at a price of less than $10.
 After that, the industry started to grow fast, especially in games, training, and simulations.
 The biggest difference from other apps, except games, is that VR requires building a 3D environment.
 Otherwise, the experience will be limited and thus not immersive.